stringparser/batch-these/readme.md

 ```
 Started  Blue, Pink, Eddie, Joe, White
-Done with Mr. Pink in 51 ms
+Done with Mr. Pink in 31 ms
+Started  Brown
+Done with Mr. Joe in 20 ms, Mr. Brown in 3 ms, Mr. Eddie in 37 ms, Mr. Blue in 59 ms
-Started  Brown, Blonde
+Started  Blonde
-Done with Mr. Blue in 76 ms
+Done with Mr. White in 20 ms
 Started  Orange
-Done with Mr. Brown in 89 ms, Mr. Blonde in 96 ms
+Done with Mr. Blonde in 15 ms
-Done with Mr. Eddie in 112 ms, Mr. Joe in 112 ms, Mr. White in 118 ms
-Done with Mr. Orange in 179 ms
+Done with Mr. Orange in 44 ms
 ```

 ### documentation